Academic Programs Catalog

 Education Opportunity Fellowships

 To be eligible for this fellowship, Education Opportunity Fellowship (EOF) applicants must 1) demonstrate a need for financial assistance and have a minimum undergraduate federal loan indebtedness of $25,000, both as determined by the Michigan State University Office of Financial Aid; 2) be a U.S. citizen or a permanent resident of the United States.
 Exact awards will vary depending on need.
 Students must be in good academic standing meeting department, college, and university standards.
-Enrollment requirements include a minimum of 6 credits each semester or 3 credits for the summer semester.
+Enrollment requirements include a minimum of 6 credits each semester, 3 credits for the summer semester, or 1 credit if comprehensive exams are complete.
 Applications are only available between mid-January and mid-March for the next aid year.
 Applications must be renewed each year.
 Funds are allocated on a first-come, first-served basis until all are disbursed.
 Students with undergraduate federal indebtedness of $25,000 or greater may qualify for the EOF or Student Aid Grant for Medical Student (SAG); they cannot receive both awards in the same academic year.

 Graduate School Dissertation Completion Fellowships